 Submission of a paper implies that should the paper be accepted, at least one of the authors will register and present the paper in the conference.

-The ARES submission system (EasyChair) will be available here soon: https://easychair.org/conferences/?conf=ares2023
+The ARES submission system (EasyChair) is available here: https://easychair.org/conferences/?conf=ares2024

 Your EasyChair data (publication, name, affiliation, email address) will automatically be forwarded to findresearch.org.
 We generally support this idea as we consider it a good way to make research more traceable.
 However if you do not want to provide that information please get back to us at email@example.com with an informal reply.